 Losing a will to fight was one of the most important reasons of failure in medieval battles.
-It happened that casualties was minimal and the units just scattered and abandoned battlefield.
+It often happened that, despite minimal casualties, units just scattered and abandoned battlefield.

-- 9.1.1 Unit is scattered: - $\Rightarrow$ in combat (see [5.1]). - ⇒ as a result of enemy's actions (e.g. ranged fire). - 9.1.2 Unit that was scattered is put on "Scattered Units" (Oddziały Rozproszone) track that is drawn on a map for each side of the battle.
+- 9.1.1 Unit is scattered: - \Rightarrow in combat (see [5.1]). - ⇒ as a result of enemy's actions (e.g. ranged fire). - 9.1.2 Unit that was scattered is put on "Scattered Units" (Rozproszenie) track that is drawn on a map for each side of the battle.

-- 9.1.3 Unit stacked with a leader cannot be scattered. - 9.1.4 If there is no place for a unit on "Scattered Units" track then such unit is eliminated. - 9.1.5 Loses resulted from unit scatter does not count for MORALE track changes. - 9.1.6 At the beginning of unit's movement phase a one dice (K6) roll is made for each unit in "Scattered Units" track.
-Result of 4 and more means that unit is regrouped and can be placed on any hex within its leader range. - 9.1.7 If unit's leader is killed than unit can be placed in Grand Leader command range.
-Such unit lose 1 SP (unit with only 1 SP remaining is eliminated). - 9.1.8 Regrouped unit is considered to be moved and has CF equal to 0.
+- 9.1.3 Unit stacked with a leader cannot be scattered as a result of a combat. - 9.1.4 If there is no place for a unit on "Scattered Units" track then such unit is eliminated. - 9.1.5 Loses resulted from unit scatter does not count for MORALE track changes. - 9.1.6 At the beginning of unit's movement phase a one die (D6) roll is made for each unit in "Scattered Units" track.
+Result of 4 and more means that unit is regrouped and can be placed on any hex within its leader range. - 9.1.7 If unit's leader is killed than unit can be placed in the Grand Leader's command range.
+Such unit lose 1 SP (unit with only 1 SP remaining is eliminated).
+If Grand Leader is also killed then such scattered units are eliminated (without MORALE effect). - 9.1.8 Regrouped unit is considered to be moved and has CF equal to 0.